cysouw/diathesis/text/c08_infinitive.md

 - Und dann heißt es Daumen drücken.^[Die Zeit, 03.08.2017, Nr.
 29.]
 :::

 There is some debate possible about whether this construction is coherent or not.
 When *heißen* is interpreted as a modal predicate expressing obligation, then it is clearly coherent [@next c].
-However, there is a widespread other interpretation of *heißen* as a more lexical predicate with the meaning 'to be named'.
+However, there is a widespread other interpretation of *heißen* as a more lexical predicate with the meaning 'to be named, to denote'.
 In that interpretation it is mostly written with a colon, and that construction is not coherent [@next b].

 ::: ex
 - Es ist bekannt, dass es dann Daumen drücken heißt.
 - Es ist bekannt, dass es dann heißt: Daumen drücken.
 :::

 Exactly the same construction *heißen + Infinitiv* can be also be used as a causative, although this usage is slightly old-fashioned (see [@sec:infinitive-heißen]).
 Sometimes both diatheses are possible, like with *niederknieen* 'to kneel down' [@next a].
-The effect ist that *heißen + Infinitiv* can both induce a causative subject addition [@next b] and a modal subject demotion [@next c].
+Counterintuitively, the effect ist that *heißen + Infinitiv* can both induce a causative subject addition [@next b] and a modal subject demotion [@next c].

 ::: ex
 - Er kniete nieder.
 - Der Henker hieß ihn niederknieen.
-- Da heiß es (für ihn) niederknieen.
+- Vor dem Henker heiß es für ihn niederknieen.
 :::

 **Attested Verbs**